edman/audie/README.md

 one constructor, so we can use inject on the class as well.
 - Abstract methods in a class annotated with `@component`.
 These specify what objects you want to access.
-Audie will extend this class and implement its abstract methods based on the types your marked with inject.
+Audie will extend this class and implement its abstract methods based on the types you marked with inject.
 - Concrete methods in `@component` classes.
 Sometimes your classes will depend on types you can't mark with inject.
 Audie will also look into concrete methods to learn how to create new types.

-That's all.
+That is all.
 Two annotations.
 Period.
 The code below shows a complete sample of how these concepts come together.

 ```dart